groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/getting-started/features-overview.md

 ## Document viewer

-[GroupDocs.Viewer](https://products.groupdocs.com/viewer) main feature is an ability to view documents by rendering them into an HTML, Image or PDF using [ViewOptions](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer.options/viewoptions) class, so that documents of different types can be easily displayed inside your application without any additional software installed, such as Microsoft Office, Apache Open Office, Adobe Acrobat Reader, etc.
+[GroupDocs.Viewer](https://products.groupdocs.com/viewer) main feature is an ability to view documents by rendering them into an HTML, Image or PDF using [ViewOptions](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/ViewOptions) class, so that documents of different types can be easily displayed inside your application without any additional software installed, such as Microsoft Office, Apache Open Office, Adobe Acrobat Reader, etc.

-Choosing the most appropriate [ViewOptions](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer.options/viewoptions)depends on your application type, specifics and requirements.
+Choosing the most appropriate [ViewOptions](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/ViewOptions) depends on your application type, specifics and requirements.

-Let’s review in detail what are the differences between [ViewOptions](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer.options/viewoptions) and how to choose the most suitable for your case.
+Let’s review in detail what are the differences between [ViewOptions](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/ViewOptions) and how to choose the most suitable for your case.

 #### Document viewer - HTML Viewer